Using Google Analytics to Further Nonprofit Fundraising

 Whatever your goals are (more donors, more traffic, a greater presence on the Internet), we’re here to help.
 We make use of numerous tools including Google Analytics to make your fundraising and marketing more effective.

-Working with the Google Ad Grants program is a great boon when it comes to managing all the aspects of your nonprofit so that it can compete in the same arena as more-established organizations.
+Working with the Google Ad Grants program is a great boon when it comes to managing all the aspects of your nonprofit so that it can compete in the same arena as well established organizations.
 Through this connection to Google, we’re able to work with numerous charitable organizations that will back smaller programs to help them reach a wider audience.

 This helps with the acquisition of additional donors, volunteers, and other employees who will work tirelessly with you to increase how much impact you’re able to enact on a wider audience.
 If this sounds like something that would help you in regard to your nonprofit, then reach out to us so we can start our partnership.

-If you’re interested in learning more about topics that will help you nonprofit fundraise more effectively, then you can read any of our other articles.
+If you’re interested in learning more about topics that will help your nonprofit fundraise more effectively, then you can read any of our other articles.
 If you’d like assistance using your Google Ads account more effectively or need help managing your Google Ad Grants account, contact us today.